What is a Urostomy?

 Of course, once you have a urostomy, you’ll need urostomy supplies, such as urostomy bags, skin barriers, adhesive remover wipes, and more.
 This is all to collect your urine and keep your peristomal skin (the skin around your new stoma) healthy.

 We’d love to help you take your next step toward better health by helping you find just the right urostomy products for your unique needs.
-Contact our Ostomy Specialists today to experience the 180 Medical difference.
+Contact our Ostomy Specialists today.